Financial-Times/origami/README.md

 ```
 $ npm test
 ```
-Requires Firefox (v38.0.0 to test with polyfills and mirror CircleCI)
+Requires Firefox (v38.0.0 to test with polyfills and mirror CI)

 ## Migration